-Lots of people how you compare Roth IRA vs. traditional IRA accounts.
+Lots of people want to know how you compare Roth IRA vs. traditional IRA accounts.
 As David Moore notes, they are very different and those differences can have important tax consequences to you!

 Watch, Read or Click to Listen